hungcao181/import-devplan-2trackers/README.md

 3. > npm install

-4. copy your devplan into data.txt.template file
+4. copy your devplan into data.secret.template file

     Note: Be sure the format of data.